• Skip to primary navigation

 Tips For Baking With Almond Flour

-Baking with almond flour adds a great protein boost to your baked goods and helps balance out the sugars for a lower glycemic treat.
+Baking with almond flour adds a great protein boost to your baked goods and helps balance the sugars for a lower glycemic treat.
 Almond flour can come as an almond meal (more coarse) or as flour (best for baking!)

-Almond flour doesn't absorb as much liquid as many flours so you don't need to use as much flour.
+Almond flour doesn’t absorb as much liquid as many flours, so you don’t need as much flour.
 In this recipe, I combine this with coconut flour to help balance it out and give more structure.

 Tips For Baking With Coconut Flour